itsnotjohn/vanityURLProtection/README.md

 # vanityURLProtection
-> this is a simple protectionVanityURL.
+> this is a simple Protection VanityURL.